sahana/eden/README.rst

 e-cidadania
 ===========

+.. warning:: We currently need developers and translators!

 What is?
     e-cidadania is an open-source free to use platform for participative democracies.
 It contains tools to do debates, voting, proposals, meetings, etc.